 You can also test yourself regularly for this type of infection.

-Avoid vaginal douching or using scented creams and washing gels, as they may increase the risk of disease.
+Avoid vaginal douching or using scented creams and washing gels, as they may increase disease risk.

 Try to wear clothes made from natural materials and avoid synthetic underwear that doesn’t allow your skin to breathe.